VasilisDev/RPC-implementation-in-C/README.md

   ./myclient localhost <port>
   ```

-After a success running of all the above object files, you will see a menu which encourage you to choose one of the three expressions that mentioned before.
+After a successful running of all the above object files, you will see a menu which encourage you to choose one of the three expressions that mentioned before.

 That's it!